 Currently, there is no treatment for measles other than supportive care through relief of symptoms (e.g. pain management).
 People with suspected measles should stay at home and away from others for at least 4 days from the onset of the rash.
 This is an important prevention strategy to avoid the spread of measles.

 Vaccination is the most effective way to protect oneself against measles.
 Although measles is part of the required immunizations for Penn students, one may still be exposed to the disease through contact with unvaccinated individuals.
 The easiest thing for students to do is to get the MMR (measles, mumps and rubella) vaccine, if they have not already received it.

-If you think you have measles or have been in close contact with someone who has confirmed measles, please contact Student Health Service 215-746-3535, press option 1 to speak with a nurse.
+If you think you have measles or have been in close contact with someone who has confirmed measles, please contact Student Health Service 215-746-3535 and select the option to speak with a nurse.

 Practice good hygiene:

 - Wash your hands with soap and warm water or an alcohol-based hand sanitizer that contains at least 60% alcohol